bekzod/ember-promise-modals/README.md

 }
 ```

-The CSS animations which are applied by the the custom CSS class _must_ end in
+The CSS animations which are applied by the custom CSS class _must_ end in
 `-out` to make the animations trigger the modal removal.
 To ensure proper
 behavior, a `timeout` option is avaialble as well which will remove the modal
 directly.
 The default timeout can be adjusted on the `modals` service using the